andrejv/max_build.sh/README.md

 ### Running the shell script

 Download the source for maxima and unarchive it.
 Put the script into the root directory of the sources.
-Edit the script so the variables at the top of the script point to the correct destinations.
-Runs the script from a msys shell.
+Edit the script so that the variables at the top of the script point to the correct destinations.
+Run the script from a msys shell.